 Ribbon diaphragms are typically made of aluminum foil.
 They will at the very least have a coating of either aluminum or gold if not made from aluminum foil.

-Condenser diaphragms are usually made of polyester film with gold or electret material laid over top for conductivity reasons.
+Condenser diaphragms are usually made of polyester film with gold or electret material laid over the top for conductivity reasons.

 Do USB microphones have the same kind of diaphragms as XLR microphones?
 Yes.
 There is no special “USB mic diaphragm.”
 USB mic capsules and diaphragms are built just like those in XLR mics.
 Common USB diaphragm/capsule designs are the moving-coil, ribbon, and condenser style.
 The diaphragm has nothing to do with the conversion of the audio signal to digital data.